 One of the main requirements is to select such an architectural structure for the simulation tool which would be flexible enough to accommodate analysis of composite interference scenarios in which a mixture of radio equipment sharing the same habitat and/or multiple sources of interference (e.g. out-of-band emission, spurious emission, intermodulation, ...) are involved and can be treated concurrently.

 Other requirements would be that the proposed architecture consists of modular elements and is versatile enough to allow treatment of the composite interference scenarios.

-The proposed Monte Carlo architecture which meets these constraints is presented in Fig. 3.
-The proposed architecture is basically of a sequential type and consists of four processing engines:

-– event generation engine;

-– distribution evaluation engine;

-– interference calculation engine;

-– limits evaluation engine.

-The schematic view of the entire tool is in Fig. 3.
+In considering this, the below abstraction of functionalities has been implemented in SEAMCAT where the plugins can be optionally realised externally.

+FIGURE

+Abstraction of the implementation

 The list of interference parameters and their relevance to one or more of the processing engines is shown in Annex 1.